Into the Space of Time with Imaginarium 2018 at SAM at 8Q.

 Utsuroi Iroha (2014)

 Lovers of Japanese Anime and games would adore this one.
-Other than dreamy seasonal landscapes of Nihon, Utsuroi Iroha also uses motion sensors to merge visitors into the artwork.
+Other than the dreamy seasonal landscapes of Nihon, Utsuroi Iroha also uses motion sensors to merge visitors into the artwork.
 Once captured, your motions bring on all sorts of magical reactions too.

 For me, what’s additionally interesting was the use of the Xbox Kinect camera by some of the displays.
 See?
 Gaming gear isn’t just about fun and games.
 Under the right circumstances, they could be used for artistic expression too.

 According to write-ups, GedAze Project’s Passage (2018) uses yarns and repurposed fabric to represent the universe.
 As you pace through this room, you are journeying across the universe.
 Correspondingly, metaphorically, also trekking across time.

 To be honest, these descriptions were a little bit too imaginative for me.
 I’d say, however, that I did sense a certain, I don’t know, orderliness meandering through the chaos?

 All right, that’s me attempting to be an art critic.
 I’d stop here and not embarrass myself further.